 Porcelain or Ceramic

 Dental crowns that are made of porcelain or ceramic are nice when trying to match the color of the crown to the natural color of your teeth.
 This is also a good option for patients that might have allergies to metals.
 These types of crowns are commonly used for either front or back teeth.

 Porcelain crowns or ceramic crowns will give you the most natural-looking crown and will blend in flawlessly when mixed within your natural teeth.

 Porcelain Fused to Metal

 These crowns have a metal base with a porcelain covering.
 The porcelain portion of the crown can be matched to your natural teeth.
 The downside of this type of crown is that often surrounding teeth experience heavier wear and tear from the crown bumping and rubbing your existing teeth.
 Further, sometimes the metal can start to show through the porcelain and become visible at the gum line.
 These crowns can be an excellent choice when using it to support a bridge because of their strength.
 This type of crown is also a great choice for back teeth where they will not be as visible.
-Compared to all porcelain or all ceramic crowns the porcelain fused to metal crowns are the next best option if you are looking for a natural looking crown.
+Compared to all-porcelain or all-ceramic crowns the porcelain fused to metal crowns is the next best option if you are looking for a natural-looking crown.

 Temporary vs. Permanent

 The last distinguishing factor for your crown is whether it is temporary or permanent.
-Temporary dental crowns are made in the dentist office while you are waiting.
-Usually, these crowns are made from an acrylic based material.
+Temporary dental crowns are made in the dentist’s office while you are waiting.
+Usually, these crowns are made from an acrylic-based material.
 The crown is cemented in place with a semi-permanent glue and is fully intended to be used only for a temporary period of time.
 Typically these crowns will only be used until your permanent crown is created and ready to be fitted to your tooth.